openstack/openstack-ansible/doc/source/install-guide/configure-aodh.rst

   - Creates an API endpoint for controlling alarms.

-  - Alows you to set alarms based on threshold evaluation for a collection of samples.
+  - Allows you to set alarms based on threshold evaluation for a collection of samples.

 Aodh on OSA requires a mongodb backend to be configured prior to running the aodh playbooks.
 The connection data will then need to be given in the ``user_variables.yml``